In this article

 The best treatment for alcohol-induced liver damage is quitting drinking.
 This is recognized as abstinence, which can be crucial depending on what stage the condition is at.

 If you have alcoholic fatty liver disease, the damage may be reversed if you quit drinking for at least two weeks.
-After this point, it is typically safe to begin drinking again in moderation.
+After this period, your liver should be able to being normal functioning again.

 If you have a more severe alcohol-related liver disease such as alcoholic hepatitis or cirrhosis, lifelong abstinence is suggested.
 This is because quitting drinking is the only way to stop your liver damage from worsening and potentially preventing you from dying of liver disease.